dBankCore/sbds/README.rst

    $ dpds --help
    Usage: dpds [OPTIONS] COMMAND [ARGS]...

-     The *dpds* CLI manages storage, retrieval, and querying of the Steem blockchain.
+     The *dpds* CLI manages storage, retrieval, and querying of the dPay blockchain.

      dpds has several commands, each of which has additional subcommands.